pallets/flask/docs/errorhandling.rst

 :class:`~logging.handlers.SMTPHandler` that will send mails with the mail server listening on ``127.0.0.1`` to all the `ADMINS` from the address *server-error@example.com* with the subject "YourApplication Failed".
-If your mail server requires credentials these can also provided, for that check out the documentation for the :class:`~logging.handlers.SMTPHandler`.
+If your mail server requires credentials, these can also be provided.
+For that check out the documentation for the :class:`~logging.handlers.SMTPHandler`.

 We also tell the handler to only send errors and more critical messages.
 Because we certainly don't want to get a mail for warnings or other